PratikRathi/weatherTracking/README.md

 ![Project Architecture](https://github.com/PratikRathi/weatherTracking/blob/main/Architecture%20Diagram.png)

+**Project Description**
+To process the data in real-time, we will be using Apache Kafka and Spark Streaming.
+Kafka will act as a messaging system to stream the data from the IoT sensors to Spark Streaming.

+Spark Streaming will process the data in real-time, perform analytics on the data, and output the results to Cassandra.

+To visualize and analyze the data, we will be using Tableau.
+Tableau will connect to Cassandra and generate interactive visualizations to help us gain insights into the weather patterns and trends.

 **The project is designed with the following components:**

 * Data Source: We use weatherapi.com API to generate realtime weather data for our pipeline. <br />